gabrielyan-nick/spaceJam-shop/README.md

-# SpaceJam shop
+# SpaceJam shop full-stack TypeScript project

 This is an online store pet project developed to showcase my skills in web development.
-This is a full-stack TypeScript project developed using Next.js for the frontend and Nest.js for the backend.
+The project is developed using TypeScript, with Next.js for the frontend and Nest.js for the backend.

 [Deploy on Vercel](https://spacejam-shop.vercel.app)